Eolu/directed/directed/README.md

 #### State

 Stages can be annotated with `state`.
-This will indicate a type that can be used to store internal state for the node.
+This will indicate fields that can be used to store internal state for the node.
 This could also be used to store some kind of configuration for the node that might be modified outside the graph's evaluation time.
-State is never accessed by other nodes or transferred throughout the graph in any way:
+State is never accessed by other nodes or transferred throughout the graph in any way.
+Fields are always accessible as `&mut` references within the body of the stage:
 ```rust
 use directed::*;